Naaooj/WebsphereEmbedded/README.md

 After websphere is installed, the installation path must be configured in test-ejb/pom.xml.

 ## How it works
-if you look at EmbeddedContainerTest class, the number of lines of codes is not that huge.
+if you look at EmbeddedContainerTest class, the number of lines of codes is not that huge, thanks to the embeddable.properties file that holds the whole settings.
 Unfortunately the number of things to take into account is bothersome.
 First if all, Wesphere uses Openjpa, which needs to enhance entites at compile time or during runtime.
 At runtime, the Openjpa java agent must be used when initializing the VM, or some openjpa settings